keysight-eggplant/real-user-data-sdk-js/README.md

 This needs to be handled internally by the implementor and no further mechanisms are provided.
 Some of those are detailed in Examples/Vanilla and Examples/React folders.

 ## Support IE 11 and older phones
 To support IE11 you need to compile source in legacy mode.
-The difference in result files are 30kB (current) vs 50kB (legacy)
 ```
 webpack --config=config/webpack.js --scope core --rulesTarget legacy --mode production
 ```
+`current` build supports last 2 most recent versions of browsers, while `legacy` aim to support all browsers up to IE11 while maintaining same functionality.
+The difference in result files are 25kB (current) vs 50kB (legacy).

 ## Contributing